grammyjs/website/site/docs/hosting/vps.md

    It is in Amsterdam that the Telegram server is located, which is responsible for ensuring the operation of bots.
    If you use your own Bot API server, choose the location closest to it instead.
 2. **Server type.**
-   Choose the option "Clean OS".
+   Choose the option "Clean OS."
 3. **Operating system.**
    We will use Ubuntu 22.04.
    If you choose a different system, some steps may be different, so be careful.